Dilations of markovian semigroups of measurable Schur multipliers: Introduction

-Let $X$ be a (suitable) measure space.
-In this paper, our first main result (Theorem \ref{Th-dilation-continuous}) gives a dilation of weak* continuous semigroups of selfadjoint unital completely positive measurable Schur multipliers acting on $\B(\L^2(X))$ in the spirit of \eqref{Fendler-dilation} but at the level $p=\infty$.
+Let $X$ be a $\sigma$-finite measure space.
+In this paper, our first main result (Theorem \ref{Th-dilation-continuous}) gives a dilation on weak* continuous semigroups of selfadjoint unital completely positive measurable Schur multipliers acting on $\B(\L^2(X))$ in the spirit of \eqref{Fendler-dilation} but at the level $p=\infty$.
 Our construction heavily relies on the use of Gaussian processes.
 Our dilation induces an isometric dilation similar to the one of Fendler's theorem for the strongly continuous semigroup induced by the semigroup $(T_t)_{t \geq 0}$ on the Schatten space $S^p_X \ov{\mathrm{def}}{=} S^p(\L^2(X))$ for any $1 \leq p <\infty$.
-We refer to the papers \cite{Arh1}, \cite{Arh2}, \cite{Arh3}, \cite{Arh4}, \cite{ALM}, \cite{AFM}, \cite{HaM} and \cite{Ric1} for related things.
-Finally, note that Schur multipliers are crucial operators in noncommutative analysis and are connected to a considerable number of topics as harmonic analysis, double operator integrals, perturbation theory, Grothendieck's theorem.
-More recently, the semigroups of Schur mutipliers considered in this paper was connected to noncommutative geometry in the memoir \cite{ArK2}.
+Finally, note that in this paper the weak* continuity of the semigroup means that the map $\R^+ \to \mathbb{C}$, $t \mapsto \la T_t(x),y \ra_{\B(\L^2(X)),S^1_X}$ is continuous for any $x \in \B(\L^2(X))$ and any $y \in S^1_X$.